janboddez/fstop/README.md

 Simple blogware.

 ## Installation
 F-Stop is built on top of Laravel 11.
 It requires PHP 8.2 or higher and either a MariaDB 10.3+, MySQL 5.7+, or PostgreSQL 9.5+ database.
-Thumbnail generation for image uploads requires the ImageMagick and Fileinfo extensions, too.
+Thumbnail generation for image uploads requires either the GD or ImageMagick extension.

 To install, first download the source:
 ```